We are only able to serve our community with the dedicated work of our MHAMT Staff!

 Misty double-majored in Social Work and Business Administration while working on her bachelor’s degree at Belmont University in Nashville, graduating in 2007.

-Joanne Perley, MPH, West Tennessee Regional Coordinator
+Joanne Perley, MPH, Middle Tennessee Regional Coordinator

 A Tennessee native, the suicide death of Perley’s father in 2011 motivated her involvement with suicide prevention.
 She is an alumna of the University of Alabama at Birmingham, where she obtained a Master’s in Public Health with a primary focus on the public health approach to suicide prevention.
 While at UA-Birmingham, she was a graduate student volunteer with the Alabama Suicide Prevention and Resources Center (ASPARC), which is funded by the Garrett Lee Smith grant through the Alabama Department of Public Health (ADPH).
 She is a certified QPR instructor and facilitated several training sessions on ASPARC’s behalf.
 She also interned with ADPH, where she worked closely with the Department, ASPARC, and UA-Birmingham to coordinate the implementation of her state’s Garrett Lee Smith grant, and was responsible for reporting and evaluating outcomes.
 As part of this internship, she both organized and spoke at ASPARC’s annual conference.